sanketjadhav07/Advanced-RAG-Chatbot-with-Generative-Agentic-AI-/README.md

 - **Python 3.12**: Make sure you have this version of Python installed on your computer.
 Python is the programming language used to develop the chatbot.

 - **OpenAI Account**: You will need an account with OpenAI or access to a suitable generative model.
 This is necessary for the chatbot to generate responses.

-## ❓ Common Questions

-**Q: Is this like ChatGPT?**
-A: Similar, but better for specific topics because you can add your own knowledge.

-**Q: Can I use it without coding?**
-A: The demo version yes, but customizing requires some technical help.

-**Q: How accurate are the answers?**
-A: More accurate than basic chatbots when you provide good source documents.

-## 📬 Contact

-For more information, please contact our team or open an issue in this repository.

-## 🤖 What is this project?

-Imagine having a super-smart assistant that can understand your questions and provide thoughtful answers by combining:
-- Knowledge from documents (like having a librarian)
-- Creative thinking (like a writer)
-- Memory of your conversation (like a good friend)

-That's exactly what this chatbot does!

-## ✨ Key Features

-### 📚 Smart Research + Creative Answers
-- Finds relevant information from its knowledge base
-- Combines this with AI-generated responses
-- Provides answers that are both accurate and natural

-### 💡 Context-Aware Conversations
-- Remembers what you've discussed
-- Follows the flow of conversation naturally
-- Adapts responses based on previous messages

-### 🛠️ Flexible & Customizable
-- Can be trained for different topics
-- Works for both simple Q&A and creative writing
-- Integrates with popular AI services

 ## 🔧 For Non-Technical Users